Dr. Mitchell Naficy

 - Comfortable rooms in a coastal setting

-It’s not just about getting clean.
-It’s about helping you feel whole again, physically, emotionally, and mentally.
+It’s not just about getting clean, it’s about helping you feel whole again, physically, emotionally, and mentally.
+Our Southern California location provides a serene environment with a year-round mild climate perfect for outdoor therapy and healing.

 Getting Help for Kratom and Alcohol Addiction